dhis2/design-system/molecules/alertbar.md

 ![info alert bar](../images/alertbar-warning.png)

 Warning alert bars warn users of potential problems.
 Ideally warnings should be shown before a problem occurs.
-If a problem has already occured, a critical type is probably a better choice.
+If a problem has already occurred, a critical type is probably a better choice.
 Example content for warning alert bars:

 - "Some data is taking a long time to sync."
 - "A form on this page is hidden."